 After the year we’ve had, you’d have to be pretty brave to try and make any predictions about what next year has in store for us.
 But that’s exactly what we’re doing.
-Here’s three trends restaurateurs and managers should keep an eye out for in the new year.
+Here’s 4 restaurant industry trends that restaurant owners and managers should keep an eye out for in the new year.

 Keeping up with the latest requirements on capacity and distancing has almost felt like a full-time job in itself this year.
 But for restaurateurs and diners alike, there’s been a subtle shift in the experience with a higher level of interaction between staff and customers, and more intimacy within less crowded environments.
 The creativity of restaurateurs in meeting new requirements with experiences that leave a lasting impression on guests is set to continue, as will the importance of smooth online waitlists and accurate turn times.
 Making the most of OpenTable Experiences and our new Dining Areas feature could be just the thing to bring your restaurant’s unique personality to the fore and leave a lasting impression.